 Shepherd University was founded in 1871 as a normal school and has become a university with graduate studies at the master’s and doctoral levels.
-The Division of Graduate Studies at Shepherd University now offers multiple graduate degree programs and certificates with the first program enrolling students in 2003.
+Since 2003 with the initial graduate program, the School of Graduate and Professional Studies at Shepherd University has offered multiple programs.
 The addition of graduate studies at a university with a long history of undergraduate programs requires a dedication toward creating a graduate culture that is fostered by faculty, staff, and students.

 Graduate Studies was granted at Shepherd University because of:

 - The need for graduate education in the eastern West Virginia panhandle that was based on a liberal arts education and at a public university

 - The need for current professionals in education and business to improve their skills